-3 Includes interest rate swaps, futures contracts on fixed income securities and written option contracts on interest rate swaps and agency mortgage-backed securities.
+3 Includes interest rate swaps, futures contracts on fixed income securities, purchased options on interest rate swaps and written option contracts on agency mortgage-backed securities.

-4 Includes credit default swaps and options on credit default swap contracts.
+4 Includes credit default swaps.

-The following table sets forth by major risk type the MPT's gains/(losses) related to the trading activities of derivatives for the year ended December 31, 2022, which are included in net appreciation/(depreciation) in fair value of investments on the schedule of changes in net assets of the MPT:
+The following table sets forth by major risk type the MPT's gains/(losses) related to the trading activities of derivatives for the year ended December 31, 2023, which are included in net appreciation in fair value of investments on the schedule of changes in net assets of the MPT: